phopley/Rodney/docs/03 Design Goal 1.md

 - Write the ROS node containing the pan/tilt functionality

-To install the ROS serial package on my develoment PC and on the Raspberry Pi `sudo apt-get install ros-kinetic-rosserial` The user must also have permission to open he port `sudo adduser <username> dialout`.
+To install the ROS serial package on my develoment PC and on the Raspberry Pi `sudo apt-get install ros-kinetic-rosserial` The user must also have permission to open the port `sudo adduser <username> dialout`.
 With the roscore already running the serial node can be started with the command `rosrun rosserial_python serial_node.py /dev/ttyUSB0`

 In order to be able to compile an Arduino sketch to use this node you need to install the ros serial arduino package, `sudo apt-get install ros-kinetic-rosserial-arduino`.
 Note I'm using the Arduino IDE installed on my Linux box.
 The library also needs building.